Is India working on Agni-6? What could be the ramifications if it is test fired

 What do we know so far about Agni-6 or Surya ICBM:

 The information here is based on what is available in the public domain.
-We would like to mention at the outset that all these are based on speculations in leading leading defence publications.
+We would like to mention at the outset that all these are based on speculations in leading defence publications.

 US' F-35 bait to convince India against buying S-400: Will it work?